ddddamian/100-days-of-code/log.md

 ### Day 11: January 11, 2018

 **Today's Progress**: Continued the "Vue JS 2 - The Complete Guide" course.
 Completed the fourth exercise.
-Read chapters... of "The Phoenix Project".
+Read chapters 14 & 15 of "The Phoenix Project".

 **Thoughts** The VueJS course is getting harder.
 Struggled with the exercise on css styles.